rollbar/Rollbar.NET/README.md

             InitializeComponent();

             //Set Default User for RollbarReporting
-            //  -- Reset if user logins in or wait to call SetRollbarReportingUser until user logins in SetRollbarReportingUser("id", "myEmail@example.com", "default");
+            //  -- Reset if user logs in or wait to call SetRollbarReportingUser until user logs in SetRollbarReportingUser("id", "myEmail@example.com", "default");
         }